Thermal Resistance

 0.0 K (by default)

-Initial value of temperature difference.
+The initial value of the temperature difference.

-Initial value of heat flow rate - initial value of heat flow rate
+Initial value of heat flow rate — initial value of heat flow

 0.0 W/(K*m2) (by default)